config-i1/greybox/cran-comments.md

 **Rhub, Windows Server 2008 R2 SP1, R-devel, 32/64 bit gives an error:**
 >* checking package dependencies ...
 ERROR
 >Package which this enhances but not available for checking: 'vars'
->Packages suggested but not available: 'smooth', 'doMC'
+>Packages suggested but not available: 'doMC'

 However, the former package is available on CRAN, so it's not clear, what the problem is.
 The latter is just not available for Windows.